 eximstats The eximstats utility displays statistics based on exim4 log files.
 Call this utility with an argument of the name of a log file, such as /var/log/mainlog or /var/log/mainlog2.gz.
 Without any options, eximstats sends information based on the log file in text format to standard output.
 When you include the -html option, eximstats generates output in HTML format, suitable for viewing with a browser:

+'''

-\$ eximstats -html /var/log/exim4/mainlog.2.gz > exim.0720.html eximon Part of the eximon4 package, eximon displays a simple graphical representation of the exim4 queue and log files.
+$ eximstats -html /var/log/exim4/mainlog.2.gz > exim.0720.html

+'''

 If you are not a member of the adm group, you must run the preceding command with root privileges.
 See the eximstats man page for more information.